JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 ```
 {kotlin-runnable="true"}

-If you need to split by a regular expression, use the overloaded `split()` version that consumes the `Regex` as a parameter.
+If you need to split with a regular expression, use the overloaded `split()` version that consumes the `Regex` as a parameter.

 ## Take a substring

-Use this code in Java:
+In Java, you can use the [substring()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#substring(int)) function,
+which takes an inclusive begin index of a character to start taking substring from.
+To take a substring after this character, you need to increment the index:

 ```java
 // Java